 Your bedroom is where you should feel the most relaxed, so it’s important to keep it clutter-free and organized.

-- Clear The Dresser: The dresser is a common space to drop keys, jewelry, and clothes.
+- Clear The Dresser: The dresser is a common space to drop keys, jewelry, makeup, and clothes.
 This can easily pile up.
 If you need a place to put small things find a small decorative basket to keep things contained or a jewelry holder that can display your jewelry in an organized way.